LooseRoPE: Content-aware Attention Manipulation for Semantic Harmonization: Related Work

 \paragraph{Reference- and Layout-guided Editing.} Recent advances in generative models have introduced explicit control mechanisms over both \textit{where} and \textit{what} is synthesized in an image.
 Layout-guided synthesis focuses on spatial control, conditioning the generation process on cues such as masks, bounding boxes, depth maps, or keypoints that define object placement or scene structure.
 Some methods fine-tune diffusion models to incorporate such layout signals directly~\cite{zhang2023adding, li2023gligen, parmar2024one, mou2023t2i}, achieving strong spatial alignment between conditioning inputs and generated content.
 Other approaches enable spatial control in a zero-shot manner, typically by manipulating the internal features of diffusion models along the denoising trajectory~\cite{dahary2025decisive, sella2025instancegen, bar2023multidiffusion, dahary2024yourself, chen2023trainingfree}.

-Reference-guided synthesis instead controls what is generated by conditioning on visual exemplars specifying the desired object’s identity or appearance, allowing models to reproduce precise visual details that are difficult to convey through textual prompts alone.
+Reference-guided synthesis instead directs generation by conditioning on visual exemplars specifying the desired object’s identity or appearance, allowing models to reproduce precise visual details that are difficult to convey through textual prompts alone.
 Such methods can be broadly divided into two categories.
 Optimization-based approaches require a per-subject fine-tuning process to embed the reference into the model’s latent space~\cite{gal2022imageworthwordpersonalizing, ruiz2023dreamboothfinetuningtexttoimage, kumari2023multiconceptcustomizationtexttoimagediffusion}.
-In contrast, encoder-based methods learn to map reference images directly into conditioning representations, enabling efficient and scalable identity control~\cite{ye2023ipadaptertextcompatibleimage, li2023blip, tan2025ominicontrol, wei2023elite}.
+In contrast, encoder-based methods learn to map reference images directly into conditioning representations, enabling efficient and scalable identity control~\cite{alzayer2025magic, yu2025objectmover, li2023blip2bootstrappinglanguageimagepretraining, tan2025ominicontrol, wei2023elite}.

 Techniques from layout- and reference-guided synthesis have been combined to support reference- and layout-guided editing~\cite{chen2024anydoor, lu2023tf, gu2024swapanythiing}, where both spatial placement and object appearance are explicitly controlled.
 Such methods extend the generative capabilities of diffusion models toward compositional and controllable image editing.